We're all socialists now, at least while the COVID-19 crisis lasts

 A remarkable thing about this debate, or nondebate since leaders have overwhelmingly opted for the people choice, is the range represented.
 Canadian right-wing austerity buffs like Jason Kenney, François Legault and Doug Ford leapt in enthusiastically, alongside Justin Trudeau.

 Not so the federal Tories, who balked at this week's emergency bill supposedly on democratic grounds, though below the surface, austerity lingo lurked.
-But they're in opposition and don't bear the burden of actual decision.
+But they're in Opposition and don't bear the burden of actual decision.
 It turns out ideology mightn't be as deeply imprinted as some (guilty m'lord) thought.
 This revelation is as clarifying as the sudden clearing of murky waters in Venice so that suddenly, without tourists and traffic, citizens can see the fish again.

 Responses have also been impressive elsewhere.
 Wasn't China supposed to be a callous, top-down society where, if the finger's infected, they don't hesitate to cut off the hand?
 Yet they acted in Wuhan to save lives, built hospitals, quarantined -- if only GDP mattered, they might've locked it tight and let victims die.